 The pantry is a very important space in the kitchen.
 An organised pantry should not only be nice to look at but should also be purposeful.
-It should also be helpful in maximising the home of your resources and helping avoid food waste.
-A well-stocked pantry is my best friend, I review recipes, make lists and stock up on essentials regularly; it really helps with easy weekday meals and is also budget-friendly.
+It should also help maximise the home of your resources and help avoid food waste.
+A well-stocked pantry is my best friend, I review recipes, make lists and stock up on essentials regularly; it helps with easy weekday meals and is also budget-friendly.

 Below I share simple tips that will help you save money and stress in the kitchen.